Characters: Doctor Who Aliens And Monsters

 - Dying Race: Due to the Last Great Time War, the Time Lord race was rendered functionally extinct.
 Only the Doctor and Jenny are currently still alive, River is dead (sort of) and the Master's current status is still unknown?
 As for the Doctor's own family, he claims they are now deceased, but we still don't know precisely what happened to Susan after she was dropped off on Earth by the First Doctor?

-- Becomes an averted trope as of "The Day of the Doctor", due to the timeline being altered by the combined efforts of thirteen incarnations of the Doctor.
+- In "The Day of the Doctor", the timeline is altered by the combined efforts of thirteen incarnations of the Doctor.
 This lead to the entire population of Gallifrey being saved and shunted into a pocket universe.
 Gallifrey Falls No More!

-- Face-Heel Turn: Between "The Trial of a Time Lord" and "The End of Time", the Time Lords become Knights Templar in the Time War against the Daleks.
+- Face-Heel Turn: Between "The Trial of a Time Lord" and the Time War scenes of "The End of Time", the Time Lords become Knights Templar in the Time War against the Daleks.

-- It's later clarified that this mostly extends to the Time Lord Council, especially under the leadership of the revivied Rassilon.
+- It's later shown that this extends to the Time Lord Council, especially under the leadership of the revivied Rassilon.
 The soldiers actually fighting the war and the civilians caught in the crossfire are a lot more sane.

 - Good Is Not Nice: They are the most powerful and mighty race in the universe, self-appointed guardians of all time and space.
 With such credentials under their belt, they are naturally boastful, arrogant and extremely corrupt.

 - He Who Fights Monsters: If the Doctor hadn't ended the Time War the way he did, the Time Lord leadership would have destroyed all of reality so they could survive as pure energy.
 This makes them little different from the Omnicidal Maniac Daleks they had been fighting.